Suddhaswatta/learn-ml/README.md

 ### Definition

-*Algorithm is trained on instances that has been labeled for a particular output.*
+*Algorithm is trained on instances that has been labeled for a particular output so that it can detect the underlying patterns and relationships between the input data and the output labels.When tested on never-before-seen data it should be able to reproduce the same results.*

 ## Points to Remember
 - Label is an outcome all instances should have a label